 At a glance

-- Significant amendments to the Norwegian Working Environment Act (Act) have been proposed.
+- Significant amendments to the Norwegian Working Environment Act (Act) have been adopted.

-- With the amendments, the Norwegian government aims to strengthen the enforcement powers of the Labour Inspection Authority.
+- With the amendments, the Norwegian government has strengthened the enforcement powers of the Labour Inspection Authority.

 Update: 14 July 2025